How to Fix “SSL Handshake Failed” or “Cloudflare 525” Error?

 3. Press Enter to run the command.

-If SNI is enabled, you should see the SSL/TLS certificate details for the domain you specified.
-If SNI is not enabled, you may see the certificate details for the default domain on the server.
+If the SNI is enabled, you will see the SSL/TLS certificate details of the domain you mentioned.
+However, if SNI is not enabled, in this case, you will see the SSL/TLS certificate details of the default domain on the server.

-If the command fails to connect, it could be due to a firewall or other network issues, or the server may not support SNI.
-In such cases, you should contact the server administrator for assistance.
+If the command fails to connect, (Possibly could happen due to firewall or other network issues, or the server may not support SNI).
+You should contact the server administrator for help.

 Summary